crazzfeng/sendcloud-docs/docs/Analysis/reading-analytics.md

   </Card>
 </Cards>

 This comprehensive feature provides daily distribution analysis of links and clicks in your emails, along with detailed data for the top 10 most-clicked links.
-You'll gain a global perspective on which links in your emails are most popular, enabling you to:
+You'll gain a complete perspective on which links in your emails are most popular, enabling you to:

 * **Optimize call-to-action placement** based on performance data
 * **Identify high-value content** that resonates with your audience